pyricau/pyricau.github.com/README.md

-This is the source repository for the piwai.info website
+This is the source repository for the p-y.wtf website.